The Washington Post reported in mid-December that

 One shakes one’s head in disbelief.
 Is there anything our “educated classes” can’t f*ck up, any reality they won’t deny?
 Will Collier fails, however to ask the next question: why did they fail?

-The short answer is that they fail because they commit what Friedrich von Hayek called the fatal conceit:
+The short answer is that they fail because they commit what Friedrich von Hayek called

 The curious task of economics is to demonstrate to men how little they really know about what they imagine they can design.